ethereum/eth-wiki/roadmap/istanbul.md

 #### Key questions to ask moving forward:
 - Is there any strong opposition to 1702-design-2 (account versioning with code prefix)?
 If no, then 1707, 1712 and 1891 can be shelved.
 - Are more hands needed on deck for 615?
 Feist Josselin from Trail of Bits is excited about the possibilities this enables for formal verification and was [interested in helping](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/85) to get it into Istanbul.
 Maybe some help could be offered to the solidity team and testing team for the next-steps as mentioned by Greg [here](https://gitter.im/ethereum/AllCoreDevs?at=5cf1660d6bec22299e6fa254).
-- Are there any voices that would like 663 to go ahead, given that 615 is likely progressing for Istanbul and would render 663 redundant?

 #### Probable path forward
 - Prepare for Istanbul: 615, 1702 ("design 2 / alternate version / account version with-code-prefix").